-Our Company has limited operating history for you to consider in evaluating our business and prospects.
+We have a limited operating history for you to consider in evaluating our business and prospects.
 As such, it is difficult for potential investors to evaluate our business.

 We have experienced negative cash flows for our operating activities since inception, primarily due to the investments required to commercialize our primary drug candidate, SBP-101.
-Our financing cash flows were positive due to the proceeds from equity and promissory notes issuances.
-Our net cash used in operating activities for 2016 was \$2.4 million and we have negative working capital of \$4.6 million as of December 31, 2016.
+Our financing cash flows historically have been positive due to proceeds from the sale of equity securities and promissory notes issuances.
+Our net cash used in operating activities was \$3.4 million and \$2.4 million for the years ended December 31, 2017 and 2016, respectively, and we had negative working capital of \$3.4 million and \$4.6 million as of the same dates, respectively.